Leonard Finseth

 Leonard Finseth (1911-1991) was a Norwegian-American fiddler from Mondovi, Wisconsin.
 He was well known for playing Old-time Norwegian dance music in his community, including waltzes, reels, schottisches, and polkas.
 He also recorded two albums: The Hills of Old Wisconsin and Scandinavian Old Time: Folk Fiddle from Wisconsin and was included in Scandinavian-American Folk Dance Music Vol. 2 and Across the Fields: Fiddle Tunes and Button Accordion Melodies.
-Other recordings of his music can be found at the Mills Music Library in Madison, Wisconsin.
+Other recordings of his music can be found at the Mills Music Library at the University of Wisconsin-Madison.

 Career

 Early life

 Leonard Finseth was born February 11, 1911, in Wisconsin.
 His father was a lumberjack, who emigrated from Trondheim in Norway as a young man.
 His mother was a second generation Norwegian-American.
 His family owned a dairy farm, where he lived for most of his life.